 Crossing borders in the Svinesund region

-Two researchers in economics and business administration from Østfold University College took part in a funded NFR-DAAD project on borders, border practices and regional economic development including a student excursion in the Svinesund cross-border region.
+Two researchers in economics and business administration from Østfold University College took part in a funded NFR-DAAD project on borders, border practices and regional economic development including a student research excursion to the Svinesund cross-border region.

 From right til left: Birgit Leick (HiØ, ØSS), Birgit Glorius (Univ. of Technology Chemnitz), four students from the master course “European Studies” at University of Technology Chemnitz.
 Not on the picture: Theo Schewe.
 Picture taken by Louise Robertsson, Svinesundkommiteen, Strømstad.